timcdlucas/translucent_interpretable_ML_review/translucent.md

 Once some important covariates have been identified, it is useful to examine the shape of the relationship between covariate and response.
 The simplest way to do this is a partial dependence plot (PDP) in which the model is evaluated at a range of values of the covariate of interest with all other covariates held at their mean (or mode for categorical variables).
 All responses are linear for the regularised linear model so a PDP us not useful.
-The PDPs for gestation length for the Gaussian process and random forest models are shown in figures @fig:pdpgestgp and @fig:pdpgestrf.
+The PDPs for gestation length for the Gaussian process and Random Forest models are shown in figures @fig:pdpgestgp and @fig:pdpgestrf.
 It can be seen that neither response is linear and are both decreasing for low values of gestation length.
 However, the PDP for the Gaussian process model is increasing at high values of gestation length and is similar to a square curve.
-In contrast, the random forest model is flat at high values of gestation length.
+In contrast, the Random Forest model is flat at high values of gestation length.

 <!---
   - generate hypotheses (variable level)